Outreach Programs, Collaborations and Festivals

 Fern Hollow Nature Center

-For the past five summers, Sweetwater has partnered with Fern Hollow Nature Center to offer a joint, full-day summer camp that utilizes the resources of both organizations.
+For the past six summers, Sweetwater has partnered with Fern Hollow Nature Center to offer a joint, full-day summer camp that utilizes the resources of both organizations.
 The camp is held off-site at Fern Hollow, where students spend the mornings exploring art and the afternoons exploring nature.

 Music Together – Lisa Rae Vaughn Music Studios, LLC

 Music Together is a family oriented music and movement approach to early childhood music development for infant, toddler, preschool, and kindergarten children and their parents.
 The curriculum supports Head Start Performance and NAEYC Program Standards.
 Since January 2010, Sweetwater has been hosting several Music Together classes on a once a week basis.
 The program is highly successful, and classes are almost always full with twelve pairs of students/parents.

 In the greater Pittsburgh area 2013 has been a busy year for festivals.
 Already, Sweetwater has been present in many festivals as part of our marketing outreach, the objective being to reach a larger demographic of people and to introduce them to our center.
 Free art demonstrations and children’s art activities were offered to the public in several different mediums.

 Sweetwater has participated for several years in Sewickley’s annual Harvest Festival, organized by the Kiwanis Club of Sewickley and the Quaker Valley Rotary Club.
 The festival takes place in the center of town and features about 140 vendors selling crafts, art, jewelry, clothing, holiday items and food as well as providing children’s activities and entertainment.

 Knit the Bridge